Riparian Buffers for Wildlife

 - Choice of plantings

 Consider native plants that are available from local growers and nurseries, and avoid invasive species.
 Think about plants that offer the most benefit as food, cover, and nesting sites, and include a mix of deciduous and evergreen species.
-(See table.)
-If possible, plant species that are tolerant of full sun first and save understory or shade plants until after the first plantings have become established.
+(See table below) If possible, plant species that are tolerant of full sun first and save understory or shade plants until after the first plantings have become established.
 For areas near the stream bank, choose species that will completely shade the stream when they reach full height.
 Where deer browsing or beaver activity is a problem, use plants known to be less palatable to deer and beaver, or fencing may be needed.

 - Reducing effects on soil